socialincome-san/public/website/README.md

 - Add `const { t } = useTranslation('website-myNewPage');` in your component and use it in your code `<p>{t('description')}</p>`
 - Run `make website-extract-translations` for docker or `npm run website:extract-translations` for npm to update the json files.

+Within the GitHub PR checks, we will run `check-translations` which returns an error if the jsons files are not in sync with the code.

 ## Run Tests

 With docker